Sarthak50/Open_Source_Project_GIT/README.md

 ```bash
 ./scripts/script5_manifesto_generator.sh
 ```
 Interactive — the script will prompt you for three answers.
-Your manifesto is saved as `manifesto_[yourusername].txt` in the current directory.
+Your manifesto is saved as `manifesto.txt` in the current directory.

 ---